jrb-s2c-github/atomika/README.md

 The pom.xml of a micro-service should have a JIB build plugin configured.
 The "to" tag is not important, since Atomika pushes the image directly into the ContainerD daemon of the build server.
-However, the "from" tag should be populated with your choses base container image.
+However, the "from" tag should be populated with the base container image.

-More on the maven JIB plugin can be read here: https://github.com/GoogleContainerTools/jib

 ```
     <build>